Make Art in the Creative Capital of the World

 You may study in professional studios in Lincoln Center's Visual Arts Complex or on the Rose Hill campus in a beautiful sky-lit studio space with terrazzo floors.
 Both locations are equipped with state-of-the-art computer labs; these facilities are accessible for your use when classes are not in session.

-- Film and Video – Discover film history and create your own experimental, narrative, or documentary films.
+Discover film history and create your own experimental, narrative, or documentary films.
+Note that Film and Video courses are not offered at the Rose Hill campus.

-- Architecture – Study elements of the built environment, pursuing your interests in architecture, urban planning, or environment
+Study elements of the built environment, pursuing your interests in architecture, urban planning, or environmental design.

 Educating the Whole Person